Mc-Zen/zero/README.md

 - Fixes numbers in RTL direction context.
 - Fixes `figure.kind` detection of`ztable`.
 - Fixes direct usage of `nonum` in `ztable`.
+- Fixes uncertainties in combination with a `fixed` exponent.

 ### Version 0.3.3
 _Fix_